 Official Press Release

-The tentative categories include best short story, best single issue, best continuing comic book series (at least two issues must have been published in 2010), best limited series (at least half of the series must have been published in 2010), best new series, best publication for kids, best publication for teens, best humor publication, best anthology, best digital comic, best graphic album-new material, best graphic album-reprint, best reality-based work, best archival collection, best U.S. edition of foreign material, best writer, best writer/artist, best penciler/inker (individual or team), best painter (interior art), best cover artist, best lettering, best coloring, best comics-related book, best comics journalism periodical or website, and best publication design.
+The tentative categories include best short story, best single issue, best continuing comic book series (at least two issues must have been published in 2012), best limited series (at least half of the series must have been published in 2012), best new series, best publication for kids, best publication for teens, best humor publication, best anthology, best digital comic, best graphic album-new material, best graphic album-reprint, best reality-based work, best archival collection, best U.S. edition of foreign material, best writer, best writer/artist, best penciler/inker (individual or team), best painter (interior art), best lettering, best coloring, best comics-related book, best comics journalism periodical or website, and best publication design.
 The judges may add, delete, or combine categories at their discretion.
 The cover letter should include both a mailing address and an e-mail address.